-Vertebrobasilar insufficiency is poor blood flow to the back of the brain because of damage to blood vessels.
-Blood flow to the back of the brain is supplied by 2 arteries of the neck.
-These 2 arteries join to form the basilar artery.
+Vertebrobasilar insufficiency is poor blood flow to the back of the brain.
+This is due to damaged blood vessels (arteries).
+Blood flow to the back of the brain is supplied by two arteries of the neck.
+These two arteries join to form the basilar artery.

 Vertebrobasilar insufficiency is caused by a narrowing or damage of the arteries.
 The most common cause is atherosclerosis , a build-up of plaque in blood vessels.
-This plaque is a combination of fatty substances in the blood, buildup of tissue from injures to the blood vessels walls, and sticky blood cells called platelets.
+Plaque is a fatty substance in the blood.

-The blood vessels may also be damaged due to congenital defect.
+The blood vessels may also be damaged due to a birth defect.

 Symptoms may include:

-- Vertigo —sensation of the spinning while standing still
+- Lightheadedness or vertigo —sensation of spinning while standing still

 - Loss of coordination